Tyelab/bruker_pipeline/README.md

 - Go into the folder titled `logs` and find the recording you are converting for.
 The ripper logs what it is working on and if there's any issues with execution.

 If you have VS Code installed, updates made to the file will be presented to you in real time.
 If not, you'll have to close and reload the file to see progress.

+## Building a New Image
+If you've made an update to the container's code or Dockerfile build procedures, you'll have to rebuild the Image on the different server machines.
+Once you've saved your changes, navigate to the `docker` directory and type:
+`make`

+This will execute a Makefile that contains the instructions for rebuilding and labeling/naming the updated image the containers will run on.

+Note that you *must* be a member of the Docker group to do this which gives you a sort of watered down `sudo` privilige to execute containers on the server.